deevidh/tiddler/README.md

 - Started to modify the code to make objects public and remove S3 access points
 - Tested that example ICS file works and can be served from the S3 bucket.
 - Created a basic Python file (currently just runs locally) to create the ICS data
+- Updated the CDK stacks to correctly deploy S3, Lambda and supporting resources
+- Started adding a CNAME to the S3 bucket in a custom R53 zone, but this isn't complete
+- Updated the Lambda function to correctly transform the data file

+## Future improvements

+- Allow data to be generated for multiple locations, or a custom threshold of depth
+- Adding an ASCII chart in the calendar event description
+- In the event description, provide a link to a URL to get more detailed information for that specific day
+- Add the Feed name into the iCal file